-Embracing Affective, Relational, Emotional, and Interdependent Qualities of Care underwent personal changes, including becoming more sensitive to emotions, relating to others emotionally, and taking pride in their caregiving role.
-For example, SAHFs shared their pride when they described that caring for their children is inherently masculine (i.e. "being a dad is macho!", men are stronger for caring, affection and masculinity go hand in hand)-a theme that is similarly echoed in other research (Rochlen et al., 2008).
+Embracing Affective, Relational, Emotional, and Interdependent Qualities of Care

+Caring masculinities (Elliott, 2015) argues for the importance of valuing positive emotions and relational qualities that likely stem from caring for one's children and proactively engaging in their lives.
+SAHFs in our study described in positive terms how they underwent personal changes, including becoming more sensitive to emotions, relating to others emotionally, and taking pride in their caregiving role.
+For example, SAHFs shared their pride when they described that caring for their children is inherently masculine (i.e., "being a dad is macho!", men are stronger for caring, affection and masculinity go hand in hand)-a theme that is similarly echoed in other research (Rochlen et al., 2008).
 Consistent with caring masculinities, our findings demonstrated that SAHFs, as a result of entering a primary caregiver role, experienced changes that allow them to embrace emotion and relational qualities of care and integrate them into their masculine identities.